Chessdeen/meettheOGs/README.md

 ## MeettheOGs Sponsors

-If you are interested in becoming a sponsor, please visit the MeettheOGs [Donate page](https://meettheogs.com/donate).
+If you are interested in becoming a sponsor, please visit MeettheOGs [Donate page](https://meettheogs.com/donate).

 ### Premium Partners